 Martial Archetypes (Subclasses)

 This subclass is intended to be a barebones Fighter that adds as little complexity as possible.
-It’s a great subclass for players new to the game, or wanting to play a more simplified character for any reason.
+It’s a great subclass for players new to the game or wanting to play a more simplified character for any reason.
 It will perform adequately, but is behind the power curve of other subclasses and requires you to build around getting more damage and effects when you land critical hits.

-Improved Critical (3) – Getting crits is just plain fun, so an ability which increases your chance of critting from 5% to 10% per attack is pretty nice.
-This only warrants a 3 because how good this ability is relies on how much you invest into it.
+Improved Critical (3) – Getting crits is just plain fun, so an ability that increases your chance of critting from 5% to 10% per attack is pretty nice.
+This only warrants a 3 because how good this ability is, relies on how much you invest into it.
 A Champion should be looking to gain advantage as often as possible, as well as getting as many bonus dice to their critical hit damage as they can.

 Remarkable Athlete (3) – This feature is like a more restrictive version of Jack of All Trades; it’s nice for patching up the physical skills you’re bad at, but what seals the rating for this ability is it applies to initiative rolls.